zevv/nimz3/README.md

 x -> 1
 ```

-More examples in the tests directory, run with `nimble test`.
+More examples are available in the tests directory, run with `nimble test`.

 Some helpful documents and tutorials about Z3: